CartoDB/raster-loader/CONTRIBUTING.md

 necessary dependencies, including a development version of Raster Loader and the Raster Loader CLI.

-If you don't have `make` available, you can open the file `Makefile` run the commands manually to set up a virtual environment and install the dependencies.
+If you don't have `make` available, you can open the file `Makefile` and run the commands manually to set up a virtual environment and install the dependencies.

 After creating your environment, you can enter the virtual environment with ``source env/bin/activate`` on Linux and macOS or ``env\bin\Activate.ps1`` on Windows